 The recoverable amount of ACL Group are determined based on value in use calculation.
 The value in use calculation is a discounted cash flow model using cash flow projections based on the most recent budgets and forecasts approved by management covering five years.
-Cash flows beyond these periods are extrapolated using the estimated terminal growth rate of 3.00% (2018: 3.00%).
-The discount rate of 7.50% (2018: 7.50%) applied is the weighted average cost of capital from the relevant business segment.
+Cash flows beyond these periods are extrapolated using the estimated terminal growth rate of 3.00% (2019: 3.00%).
+The discount rate of 7.50% (2019: 7.50%) applied is the weighted average cost of capital from the relevant business segment.
 The terminal growth rate used does not exceed management's expectation of the long-term average growth rate of the respective industry and country in which ACL Group operates.

-GLP China and GLP Japan
+GLP China, GLP Japan and GLP Europe

-Recoverable amount of GLP China and Japan as of 31 December 2019 is determined using the Sum-Of-The-Parts ("SOTP") approach to measure the fair value less costs of disposal of the CGU by aggregating the standalone fair value of each of its business units within the CGU to arrive at a single total enterprise value.
+Recoverable amount of GLP China, GLP Japan and GLP Europe as of 31 December 2020 is determined using the Sum-Of-The-Parts ("SOTP") approach to measure the fair value less costs of disposal of the respective CGUs by aggregating the standalone fair value of each of its business units within the CGU to arrive at a single total enterprise value.
 The equity value is then derived by adjusting the CGU's net debt and other non-operating assets and expenses from the total enterprise value.

-The enterprise value of each business unit is derived separately and determined based on valuation by internal and external valuers with the appropriate qualifications and experience using observable and unobservable inputs taking into account management's experience and knowledge of market conditions of the specific activities.
+The enterprise value of each business unit is derived separately and determined based on valuation by internal and external valuers with appropriate qualifications and experience using observable and unobservable inputs taking into account management's experience and knowledge of market conditions of the specific activities.